MattN-HB/sms-bday-bot/README.md

  6. Edit your contacts birthdays/names in ```file.json``` and then Upload ```file.json``` into s3 bucket.
 DO NOT MAKE PUBLIC
  7. Load ```[BUCKETNAME]``` and ```[FILENAME]``` into the Lambda script ```lambda_function.py```
+ 8. If you want to get alerted when message is sent create SNS topic and edit field ```[YOURSNSARN] ```.
+I have sent to my email and slack.
- 8. Test via lambda console using 'test' user in the json file and today's date.
+ 9. Test via lambda console using 'test' user in the json file and today's date.
 Note:the timezone executed is GMT
- 9. Set up cloudwatch event rule with cron job frequency of trigger to your lambda.I set it up as ``` 0 14 * * ? *  ``` which is 1400 Daily GMT or 0900 CST
+ 10. Set up cloudwatch event rule with cron job frequency of trigger to your lambda.I set it up as ``` 0 14 * * ? *  ``` which is 1400 Daily GMT or 0900 CST

 ![image](https://user-images.githubusercontent.com/44328319/120416540-527f0c00-c32b-11eb-9593-021d9e560963.png)